Rise Above Plastics

-We encourage YOU to help address these globlal issues locally with plastic reductions at home, school, work and for your entire community:
+We encourage YOU to help address these global issues locally with plastic reductions at home, school, work, and for your entire community:

-Connect with Rise Above Plastics by attending a Surfrider Foundation Chapter meeting or following 'RAP' on Facebook / Twitter.
+Connect with Rise Above Plastics by attending a Surfrider Foundation Chapter meeting.

 Get involved with your local chapter and/or spread the word to friends and family about the problems with plastics.